banjtheman/grakn-codex/README.md

 ## Why develop Codex

 Building, querying, and interrupting results from the Grakn knowledge graph requires expertise in learning the specific query language graql and learning how to use the verbose API.
-Codex abstracts away the mundane and tedious aspects of knowledge graphs, so you can focus on organizing your data and get answers.
+Codex abstracts away the mundane and tedious aspects of using knowledge graphs, so you can focus on organizing your data and getting answers.

 ## Installing Codex